-This Turkey Meatloaf Recipe combines ground turkey breast, Italian sauage and diced roasted veggies then it’s topped with a chipotle glaze.
-Amazing flavor!
+This Turkey Meatloaf Recipe combines ground turkey, Italian sausage and diced roasted veggies, then it’s topped with a chipotle glaze.

 - 3/4 cup ketchup

-- 3 tablespoons adobo sauce (from a can of chipotle peppers)
+- 3 tbsp adobo sauce (from a can of chipotle peppers)

-- 1 pound turkey italian sausage (casings removed)
+- 1 lb turkey Italian sausage (casings removed)

 - 2 eggs